roukna/J.O.B-Training-Linux-1/README.md

 # J.O.B-Training-Linux File Commands Assignment

-## In this assignment you will first clone this repository to your local computer by doing the following:
+## This is the first online assignment for the Linux commands training module and in this assignment you will clone this repository to your local computer by doing the following:
 1) click the fork button
 2) Select your GitHub account as the desitnation to fork the repository
 3) Click the link to your newly forked repository